 One option that’s easy on the pocketbook is resurfacing with NewCrete by Rapid Set Cement or Sacrete Flo-Coat.
 Rumor has it that you can do exactly the same thing with Portland cement.

-Another more expensive but better-looking way to rejuvenate old and tired concrete driveway is stamped concrete.
+Another more expensive but better-looking way to rejuvenate old and tired concrete driveway is stamped concrete (check Amazon for available forms and stamps).
 Although hiring a professional can get expensive, $8 to $12 per square foot for labor and material.
 If you are handy, we would definitely recommend it.

 If you live in a deed-restricted community with HOA, get permission first.